 For more than 40 years, business litigation attorney James G. Schwartz has represented businesses and business owners in the Bay Area.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our experienced and knowledgeable team.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our experienced and knowledgeable team.

 More Blog Posts: